-- A formal prompt and information sheet will be handed out on March 16th. - Group work: Please note that this project is designed to guide you into a group working environment and accustom you to writing via a technological platform.
-You may have differing ideas about how to piece together your presentations, and discussions may and should ensue based on these differences.
-However, it is imperative that we all remain tolerant and open-minded throughout group and any other work and that we allow each student to have a voice.
+• Group work: Please note that this project is designed to guide you into a group working environment and accustom you to writing via a technological platform.
+You may have differing ideas about how to piece together your presentations, and discussions may - and should - ensue based on these differences.
+However, it is imperative that we all remain tolerant and open-minded throughout group - and any other - work and that we allow each student to have a voice.